 1 .
 Raw material ( Biomass or bagasse ) size required 10 mm to 25 mm.

-2. Raw material moisture content shall be maintained at 10% to 12%.
-So use a drier to dry the bagasse before feeding it to briquetting machine.
+2. Raw material moisture content shall be maintained at 10 to 12%.
+So use a drier to dry the bagasse before feed to briquetting machine.

-3. The dried biomass or bagasse is fed to the feed box is compressed by the press, forcing it through the tapper die(ram punch) fitted in the Die Holder.
+3. The dried biomass or bagasse is fed to feed box is compressed by the press, forcing it through tapper die(ram punch) fitted in the Die Holder.

-4. The compression raises the temperature of the material which results in softening of the Lignin.
-Every biomass inherently has lignin content.
+4. The compression raises the temperature of material which results in softening of the Lignin.
+In every biomass inherently has lignin content.
 Due to this the surface of briquettes comes softening and binds the material together.
-So no need to add any chemicals or adhesive or binder technology.
+So there is no need to add any chemicals or adhesive or binder technology.

 6. Biomass briquettes formed are in the shape of cylindrical logs which are pushed through cooling tracks under slight pressure for cooling and then to transport the storage point.